 For more information on the Penticton Net Metering Program click here.

 Q: Aren't solar panels expensive?

-A: Prices of solar panels have dropped drastically over that past five years to the point where it's possible to have a good size roof top system for less than $15,000.
-Depending on the size you're looking for, you can spend more or you can spend less.
+A: Prices of solar panels have dropped drastically over the past decade to the point where it's possible to have a good size roof top system for less than $15,000.
 Economies of scale however, mean that larger systems will have lower unit cost $/watt installed than smaller systems, resulting in a better return on investment.
-Rates of return over a 25-year period can range between 4% - 10% depending on the value of electricity your offsetting, system size, and your roof's solar access.
-Typical paybacks range between 8 and 16 years.
-That may seem like a long time, but those benefits are tax free, predictable, and higher than many investments.
-On of top of that, the value of the system itself increases your house's value, provides your home with a market differentiating asset, can extend the life of your roof, and will likely continue to produce power past 25 years.
-These benefits are far greater and enduring than granite counter tops or any other home feature.
+Depending on the value of electricity, your offsetting, system size, and your roof's solar access, rates of return over a 25-year period can range between 4% - 10%.
+Typical paybacks range between 8 - 12 years.

 Q: How do I know if I have a good roof for solar?

-A: Ideally you have a southish facing roof (within 30 degrees of south either way) with few obstructions (such as vents and chimneys) and not too much shading.
-Solar panels can be mounted on just about any roofs and come in different looks to achieve an aesthetic that suits your home.
-As part of our assessment we provide you with a system design and estimated annual power production.
+A: Solar panels can be mounted on just about any roof!
+The best roofs for solar are ideally south facing (within 30 degrees of south either way) with few obstructions (such as vents and chimneys) and not too much shading.
+Solar panels also come in a variety of different looks to achieve an aesthetic that suits your home.
+As part of our consultation we provide you with a system design and estimated annual power production.